micrictor/shellai/README.md

 1.  `ptrace` must be allowed for all processes owned by the same user.
 This can be set temporarily (until next reboot) using `echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope`.
     *   Setting this can be bad, since it allows any process running as a user to access memory/internal state of all other processes for that user.
 2.  `hf login` to set up your HuggingFace credentials for use to download the model.
 3. In HuggingFace, accept the [Gemma license](https://huggingface.co/google/gemma-3-270m-it) and request access to [my finetuned model, which is the default for the tool](https://huggingface.co/micrictor/gemma-3-270m-it-ft-bash).
-This is optional if you want to use other models.
+This is optional if you want to use other models - sorry for the added friction, but the Gemma3 license/TOS is hard to understand so I don't know if I can have it "public".
 4. Run your first prompt, like `ai, show me the last 10 lines of the readme`

 ## Model tests